twilio/workshop/docs/dynamic_apps.rst

 To begin, we need data on the weather.
 Let's import the weather data from Yahoo!
 Weather API, ``from util import current_weather``.
 Insert this code in line 2 right before we import our helper library.

 Now that we have data on the weather, let's make sure our application can get the current weather of a particular zipcode.
-Use the following code ``weather = current_weather(self.request.get(94117"))`` so that we can get the weather from San Francisco's area code 94117.
-Let's also include the city so we can acknowledge to our callers where they are getting their weather from, ``city = self.request.get(San Francisco")``.
+Use the following code ``weather = current_weather("94117")`` so that we can get the weather from San Francisco's area code 94117.
+Let's also include the city so we can acknowledge to our callers where they are getting their weather from, ``city = "San Francisco"``.

 Finally, let's add our TwiML and so Twilio knows how to respond to the caller.
 In the end your application should look like this:

 .. code-block:: python
    :emphasize-lines: 2,10,11,14,15

 	import webapp2
-   from util import current_weather from twilio import twiml
+	from util import current_weather
+	from twilio import twiml

 	class HelloWorld(webapp2.RequestHandler):

 	    def get(self):
 	        self.response.headers['Content-Type'] = "application/xml"

-           weather = current_weather(self.request.get(94117"))
+	        weather = current_weather("94117")
-           city = self.request.get(San Francisco")
+	        city = "San Francisco"

 	        response = twiml.Response()
 	        response.say("Hello from " + city)
 	        response.say("The current weather is " + weather)
 	        self.response.write(str(response))

 	app = webapp2.WSGIApplication([
 	    ('/', HelloWorld),
 	], debug=True)

 When you visit your localhost:8080 page.
 You'll see the following message.